 But SCAD students have been known to take the cake at this competition.

 Jeffrey Taylor (B.F.A., Fashion Design, 2016) took home the grand prize in 2016 and so did Kate McKenna-Schliep (B.F.A., Fashion Design, 2015) the year before.

 “Once I showed my senior collection at SCAD FASHWKND, my sights immediately shifted to competing in the Supima Design Challenge,” says Pijut.
 “We began draping the following Monday [after graduation] and had our first fitting in New York five weeks after that.”

-When asked about what obstacles she faced Pijut said, “My main challenge was achieving the amount of manipulations that I wanted in the short amount of time that I had.”
+When asked about what obstacles she faced Pijut said, “My main challenge was achieving the number of manipulations that I wanted in the short amount of time that I had.”

 For Supima, she wanted to utilize intricate pleating and smocking techniques with Supima fabrics hand screen printed and foiled.

 “It was a tall order in the amount of time that we had,” Pijut said, “but they were techniques that I didn’t want to compromise on, and it paid off in the end.”